poisl/event-scheduler/README.txt

 "event_scheduler_holiday" - Manage upcoming holiday, when no events will take place "event_scheduler_member_list" - List all active members

 Event Scheduler is available in english and german language.
-It can easily be translated in other languages using the POT files.
+It can easily be translated in other languages using the provided POT file.

 == Changelog ==